linux-chenxing/linux-chenxing.org/ip/index.md

 Some chips seem to contain a [CEVA XM6](https://www.ceva-dsp.com/product/ceva-xm6/).

+Some chips seem to contain a "DLA" module that comes from cambricon.

 ### SMP glue

 For the infinity2, 2m and 6e where there is a second core there are registers to set